armory/docs-cdaas/content/en/reference/deployment/config-file/targets.md

 Use the following to configure a deployment to pause for manual approval before starting:

 - `pause.untilApproved`: Set to true
-- `pause.requiresRole`: (Optional) List of RBAC roles that can issue a manual approval
+- `pause.requiresRoles`: (Optional) List of RBAC roles that can issue a manual approval
 - `pause.approvalExpiration`: (Optional) Timeout configuration; when expired the ongoing deployment is cancelled

 ```yaml